mnr/writing-wip/dimensions_living_book/remotemonitor.md

 "How does she know this?"
 Greta remarks.
 "That is so very thoughtful."

 "I don't know," I respond.
 I've tried to get Claire to read her poems to Greta, but Claire won't do it.
-I understand---these poems come from deep inside her life.
+I understand&mdash;-these poems come from deep inside her life.
 But I wish I had better insight so I could share this moment of lucidity with Greta.

 Tomorrow, I will read the same book of poems to Greta, and she will say much the same things with the same sense of wonder.
 I'm saddened because Greta doesn't have the brain chemistry necessary to carry these poems with her, but envious of her constant sense of amazement and appreciation.
 She never takes Claire's poetry for granted.